-The University of Chicago’s Center in Beijing opened in 2010 and supports undergraduate study and collaborations across academic disciplines between scholars and students from China and Chicago.
+The University of Chicago’s Center in Beijing supports undergraduate study and collaboration across academic disciplines between scholars and students from China and Chicago.
 Located amid major universities, research academies, and government agencies in the Haidian District of Beijing, the 23,000-square-foot center provides space for seminars and conferences, as well as faculty offices and study areas.
 It hosts Chinese students and scholars and serves as a base for Chicago students and faculty working both at other institutions in Beijing and throughout the region.

-The University of Chicago Center in Delhi bolsters the University’s South Asian scholarship through panels, discussions, and faculty, graduate, and undergraduate programs, continuing a long tradition of scholarship in South Asia that includes an undergraduate study abroad program since 2001, medical and research facilities in Dhaka, Bangladesh, and a study abroad program with the School of Social Services Administration.
+The University of Chicago Center in Delhi bolsters the University’s South Asian scholarship through panels, discussions, and faculty, graduate, and undergraduate programs.
+It continues a long tradition of scholarship in South Asia that includes an undergraduate study abroad program in Pune, medical and research facilities in Dhaka, Bangladesh, and a study abroad program with the School of Social Services Administration.
 The center is located in the heart of New Delhi, within walking distance of Connaught Place.
 Programs there are organized into three broad categories: business, economics, law, and policy; science, energy, medicine, and public health; and culture, society, religion, and arts.